-We’re a multinational company operating directly in 26 markets1, with legal entities undertaking enterprise or other activities in 35 more.
+We are a multinational company with operations in 25 countries, and Vodafone Business entities or other activities in 38 more.

-Corporation tax is not the same as all the taxes paid by a company.
+Corporation tax is only one aspect of taxes paid by a company

 We pay more than 85 different corporate taxes a year; corporation tax is just one of them.

 Most corporate taxes are paid on profits not revenue